Iombp/Cookie_Clicker_Bot/README.md

 # Cookie Clicker Bot
-- This script is designed to automate tasks in the Cookie Clicker game using Selenium WebDriver.
+### This script is designed to automate Cookie Clicker.

-- Version
+### Version
-This script was created using Selenium and Cookie Clicker v2.052.
+- This script was created using Cookie Clicker v2.052.
 Note that newer features may not be compatible.

-- Requirements
+### Requirements
-Python 3.x
+- Python 3.x
-Selenium WebDriver
+- Selenium WebDriver
-ChromeDriver
+- ChromeDriver
-Make sure to install the required Python packages using:
+- Make sure to install the required Python packages using: